 Airports are expected to realize slower growth rates utilizing the population methodology over the next 20 years.
 TEX and Yampa Valley (HDN) are anticipated to experience the fastest growth at 2.17 and 1.80 percent CAGR, respectively.
 DEN is projected to add over 8 million more enplanements in 2038 at an annual rate of 1.15 percent.
+It is likely DEN's updated 2020 forecasts for the period 2033 and 2038 may increase substantially based on results from 2019 airline passenger traffic.
 Given the anticipated population growth in all of the counties in which commercial service airports operate in, there are no airports that are projected to experience a decline in enplanements in this methodology.